 Research and development costs are charged to expense as costs are incurred in performing research and development activities, including salaries and benefits, facilities costs, overhead costs, clinical study and related clinical manufacturing costs, license and milestone fees, contract services and other related costs.
 Research and development costs, including up-front fees and milestones paid to collaborators, are also expensed as incurred.
 In circumstances where amounts have been paid in excess of costs incurred, the Company records a prepaid expense.
 The Company accrues costs for clinical trial activities based upon estimates of the services received and related expenses incurred that have yet to be invoiced by the contract research organizations, clinical study sites, laboratories, consultants or other clinical trial vendors that perform the activities.
-The Company recognizes the reimbursement associated with collaborative activities to its collaborative partners as a reduction to research and development expense in the period the services are provided.
+The Company recognizes the reimbursement associated with collaborative activities to its collaborative partners, excluding collaboration costs under the Vertex Agreements accounted for under ASC 808, as a reduction to research and development expense in the period the services are provided.
+Costs associated with collaborative activities to collaborative partners accounted for under ASC 808 and included in research and development expense was not significant for the years ended December 31, 2022, 2021 and 2020